scacela/oci-lakehouse-pipeline/README.md

 4. Open your local copy of [vars.tf](./vars.tf) and edit the values that are assigned to the objects of type variable, which will influence the stack topology according to your preferences.
 \
 \
-If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an Oracle Identity Cloud Service (IDCS) Application, and use it to generate a token file that contains the access token, which will be used as an input parameter for the `OAC IDCS Access Token` field.
+If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an Oracle Identity Cloud Service (IDCS) Application, and use it to generate a token file that contains the access token, which will be used as an input parameter that is required for OAC deployment.
 To walk through this process, please follow [this series of instructions](./modules/oac/generate-idcs-access-token-for-oac.md) before proceeding to the next step.
 6. If OAC is part of your deployment, paste the contents of the file named `token-value.txt` (not to be confused with `tokens.tok`) as the value for the variable named `analytics_instance_idcs_access_token`.
 5. Initialize your Terraform project, downloading necessary packages for the deployment.
 <pre>